 While you could either begin with steps 1 or 2, we suggest you exfoliate your face first.
 This step will help remove all of the dead skin, excess oil, and bacteria from your face and neck area.
 Exfoliating your skin is key to having strong healthy-looking skin.
 This step will help prevent acne and visible signs of aging.

 It is important to follow the directions on the product when exfoliating your face.
 Many products will only have you exfoliate 2 – 3 times a week and not every day.

 Application: Start by wetting your face with warm water and not hot water.
 Add a small amount of product into the palm of your hand and gently massage it onto your wet face and neck area.
-Do get the product into your eyes.
+Do not get the product into your eyes.
 Be sure to thoroughly rinse off the product.

 The next step in the routine is to wash/cleanse your face.
 You should wash your face daily with a mild cleanser or face wash in warm water and not with hot water.
 It is important that you do not use body soap to clean your face.
 The ingredients in a bar of soap can do damage to your skin causing it to age quickly.
 Remember, it is important to know your skin type so that you choose the best cleanser for your face.